peperambo/.github/profile/README.md

 The contract ownership is renounced, eliminating the risk of centralized control and providing decentralized governance.

 ## Community Governance:
-PepeRAMBO believes in the power of community-driven decision-making.
+RAMBO ChainSniper believes in the power of community-driven decision-making.
 To ensure the active participation of the community, a governance model will be implemented, enabling RAMBO holders to propose and vote on important project decisions, such as the allocation of funds, partnerships, and feature developments.

 --